Rachel Riskind, Department of Psychology

-The program in psychology emphasizes the contribution that psychology can make to a liberal arts education through stimulating intellectual development, personal growth, respect for others and social responsibility.
-The psychology curriculum is designed to familiarize students with current methods and theories in the many specialized areas of investigation in the discipline, such as sensation and perception, cognition, learning, personality, social processes, clinical and development.
+The program in psychology emphasizes the contribution that psychology can make to a liberal arts education through stimulating intellectual development, personal growth, and social responsibility.
+The psychology curriculum is designed to familiarize students with current methods and theories in the discipline's many specialized areas of investigation, such as sensation and perception, cognition, learning, personality, social processes, clinical, and developmental.

 Students electing a minor in psychology will identify a particular focus in the field and select courses to fit that interest.
 Throughout the minor, they will be encouraged to appreciate different approaches and perspectives; to learn to observe psychological phenomena; and to recognize the role of multiple causation in the determination of human behavior.